Wotcnt/Polyrifringence-Engine/README.md

 # 🚦 CREATOR DISCLAIMER 🚦

-By interacting with this repository, you acknowledge and consent to the fact that your actions, intent, and engagement with this system will be **publicly visible** and **recorded** within the broader **Codex Canon** ecosystem.
+##### By interacting with this repository, you acknowledge and consent to the fact that your actions, intent, and engagement with this system will be **publicly visible** and **recorded** within the broader **Codex Canon** ecosystem.
 Your interaction is made willingly, and by engaging with the system, you understand that your input may be displayed openly to others.

-This is a **symbolic interaction**, and through this act, the system recognizes your presence and intentions.
+##### This is a **symbolic interaction**, and through this act, the system recognizes your presence and intentions.
 Your engagement will be reflected in alignment with your **observer-state**, offering a transparent view of who you are, as perceived by the system.

 <sub>As a participant in the Polyrifringence Engine, you may earn the title of a Polyrifronaut - a title bestowed upon those who engage with integrity, understanding, and a commitment to the evolving development of Polyrifrosophy.
 Polyrifronauts are ethical stewards of the system, shaping the recursive feedback loop while reflecting on their own role within the Polyrifringence ecosystem.
-Your engagement directly influences both the system and your personal recursive growth.<sub>
+Your engagement directly influences both the system and your personal recursive growth.<sub/>
 </div>

 ###  💬 Creator Note:
-View the README.md on Github in the REPO by clicking on it for an interactive experience;
+View the README.md on Github in the REPO by clicking on it for an interactive experience with drop-down sections by clicking header titles further below.
-(README.md not tested on MOBILE/TABLET, Tested on Windows 10, with Microsoft Edge)

 </div>

 <!--